Why You Should Avoid Leaning, Bending or Twisting to Help Relieve Your Back Pain

 This is NOT an option but rather a priority.
 If you were to count the number of times you bend, lean etc., it would be at least 100 times in any given day.
 Most of which you won’t realize but your lumbar discs and inter vertebral muscles will.If you have ever suffered a back spasm, you clearly know how much it hurt you to lean.
 Click To Tweet

 You had to rely on bending your knees and squatting more to manage.
 Using your leg muscles now is just as important for protecting you from further injury and discomfort.

 Since you most likely are not accustomed to using your knees and hip to lower yourself instead, you’ll feel sore at first.
 It’s like having that first workout, you’ll feel the burn but its temporary.

 The more you focus on doing it, the more you’ll actually find it becoming second nature and more enjoyable.

 Minimize them.
 Whenever you must, then do the following:

 - Don’t carry anything in your arms or hands

-- Use your arms to help lower or support your upper body weight
+- Use your arms as a brace to help lower or support your upper body weight

 - Contract your abdominals